 Commodity futures are a staple of speculative trading.
-You are probably already aware of many different types of commodities but how can you trade them?
-In this article, we will cover how to invest in commodities and the wide range of them available in the futures market.
+You are probably already aware of many different types of commodities, but how can you trade them?
+This article will cover how to invest in commodities and the wide range of them available in the futures market.

-Generally, the best way to describe a commodity is as a naturally occurring or an agricultural product that you can physically trade.
+Generally, the best way to describe a commodity is a naturally occurring or agricultural product that you can physically trade.
 In effect, they’re raw material.
-The term encompasses many different things from precious metals such as gold to specific products such as coffee, wheat, corn.
+The term encompasses many different things, from precious metals such as gold to specific products such as coffee, wheat, corn.

 Exchanges generally sort commodities into specific groups based on common characteristics.
 These include: